simonmichael/hledger/doc/SPEC-lots.md

   After lot matching, hledger computes the disposal gain and infers realised gain and unrealised gain postings for the transaction (`journalAddOrCheckGainPostings`).
+  The inferred amounts are rounded to the entry's local precision for the gain commodity (or if that is 0, and the gain has non-zero cents, decimal precision 2.
+  See "Gain precision" below).

 2. **rgain and ugain postings written, identified by their type:G and U accounts.**
   All is explicit (including the gain amounts).
 No inference is needed; hledger checks the gain amount.